Version numbers of libraries underlying ColdFusion 2016

 If you just want the version numbers without the "waffle", look for the bulleted list of them below. :-)

 (Before proceeding, let me note first that while I do not like that clumsy new name "ColdFusion (2016 Release)", it is the official name.
-And while most will call it CF2016, I have added the full name here (and in future blog posts on the release) in case some folks may search for it by that full name.)
+And while most will call it CF2016, I have added the full name here and in some other blog posts on the release, in case some folks may search for it by that full name.)

 What is meant by "the libraries underlying CF"?